NetSPI/ESC/PStoDotNetCheats.md

 ## PowerShell Reflection Cheatsheet
 This is a cheat sheet that shows how to call .Net assembly methods from PowerShell.
 All examples have been taken from Khai Tran's [blog](https://blog.netspi.com/using-powershell-and-reflection-api-to-invoke-methods-from-net-assemblies/).

-Below is a summary of what is covered:
+Below are a few code examples that illustrate how to deal with different scenarios:

 * <a href="#1">Public Static Class: Call public static method</a>
 * <a href="#2">Public Static Class: Call private static method</a>